To be honest, I could not use the VPN (Virtual Private Network) at full capacity. Out of both curiosity and frustration, I started to learn more.

 (The Obfuscated word looks like a typo HAHA.)

-An obfuscated server uses a technique called obfuscation in order to bypass internet censorship and China’s DPI.
-The same technique is also used by the Stealth VPN protocol.
+An obfuscated server uses a technique called obfuscation to bypass internet censorship and China’s DPI.
+The Stealth VPN protocol also uses the same technique.
 With such an advanced combination of technologies, an obfuscated VPN server is a great option for anyone fighting for their online freedom.

 P2P VPN server

-The P2P (Peer To Peer) VPN servers are specially configured by VPN providers who are allowing P2P file sharing.
-Such a VPN is called VPN for torrenting.
+The P2P (Peer To Peer) VPN servers are specially configured by VPN providers that allow P2P file sharing.
+Such a VPN is called a VPN for torrenting.

 P2P file sharing is the fancy word for torrent download.
 So, to be clear, downloading torrents is not illegal and can be performed safely and without any risks, from anywhere in the world, just by connecting to a P2P server.

 The special kind of VPN servers may use advanced technologies and a higher level of encryption.
 Here are the ups and downs of picking such a server over a regular VPN server:

 - Two levels of encryption as when we talk about internet security less is not more.

 - You can have a VPN connection made via two servers from two different countries.

 - Your traffic is encrypted by the first server, meaning that the second VPN server won’t know any information about the initial source of incoming traffic.